intrahealth/client-registry/docs/dev/installation_full.md

 * Follow the instructions for [installation](https://www.elastic.co/guide/en/elasticsearch/reference/current/deb.html)
 * Systemd is the preferred system and service manager.
 There are commands to initiate systemd and journalctl.
 * The phonetic analysis package must be installed.
 ```
 /usr/share/elasticsearch/bin/elasticsearch-plugin install analysis-phonetic
 ```
+* The string similarity plugin must be installed.
+See: https://github.com/intrahealth/similarity-scoring

 !!! caution
-    ES is not production-ready when run one a single node.
+    ES is not production-ready when run as one single node.
 It is recommended to run ES on several nodes.
 Those nodes can also run followers of Postgres.

 ## OpenCR Service and UI